Dr Richard Peake

 - Position: Lecturer in Criminology and Criminal Justice

-- Areas of expertise: the prison system, particularly long-term prisoners and the private sector.
+- Areas of expertise: The prison system, particularly long-term prisoners and the private sector.
+Probation and offender supervision.
+Youth justice.

 - Email: R.Peake@leeds.ac.uk